apache/arrow/docs/source/python/getstarted.rst

 Saving and Loading Tables
 -------------------------

-Once you have a tabular data, Arrow provides out of the box the features to save and restore that data for common formats like parquet
+Once you have tabular data, Arrow provides out of the box the features to save and restore that data for common formats like Parquet:

 .. ipython:: python